open-mmlab/mmselfsup/docs/en/user_guides/classification.md

 ## ImageNet Semi-Supervised Classification

-To run ImageNet semi-supervised classification, we still use the same `.sh` script as Linear Evaluation to launch training.
+To run ImageNet semi-supervised classification, we still use the same `.sh` script as Linear Evaluation and Fine-tuning to launch training.

 Remarks: